 Priligy increases the time it takes to ejaculate and can improve control over the ejaculation.* This may reduce the frustration or worry about fast ejaculation.

-Priligy 60mg tablets are used to treat premature ejaculation in adult men aged 18-64.
+Priligy is used to treat premature ejaculation in adult men aged 18 to 64 years.

-Always take this medicine exactly as your doctor or pharmacist instructs you.
+Always take Priligy tablets exactly as your doctor or pharmacist has instructed.

-Swallow the tablets with at least one full glass of water, as this can help lower your chance of fainting.
+- Swallow the tablets whole to avoid a bitter taste, with at least one full glass of water.
+This may help lower your chance of fainting.

-This medicine should not be taken by men under 18 or over 65 years of age.
+- This medicine should not be used by men under 18 or over 65 years of age.

-Discuss your Priligy 60mg tablets with your doctor after the first 4 weeks or after 6 doses to see whether you should continue treatment.
-If treatment is continued, you should see your doctor again to discuss it at least every six months.
+- Discuss your Priligy treatment with your doctor after the first 4 weeks or after 6 doses to see whether you should continue the treatment.
+If the treatment is continued, you should see your doctor again to discuss this, at least every six months.